Perception-focused Marketing Research & Audit

 B. Who are your customers?

 Beyond demographics and psychographics, you must understand your customers’ deeper pain points, problems, needs, and desires.
-Using customer-centric frameworks, you can reveal insights that typical models overlook.
+Using The Funnel of Perception, we can reveal insights that typical models overlook.

 Jobs to Be Done (JTBD)